coconnell1/LeagueChampionRecommender/README.md

 All information regarding the project can be found in notebook located at LeagueChampionRecommender/Jupyter Notebooks/Oracle Lens Neural Network.ipynb.
 This contains a report and the code used for the project.

-This project uses neural networks to determine if we are able to accurately predict the outcome of a League of Legends game by only using pregame character selection data.
+This project uses a neural network to determine if we are able to accurately predict the outcome of a League of Legends game by only using pregame character selection data.

 We interacted with the Riot Games API to access this data.